 As far as features go, Matomo has a lot of the features that Google Analytics does, as well as heatmaps and A/B testing.

 Your pricing depends on how many visitors you get per month, plus whether you’re hosting the tool on your own servers or Matomo’s.
 For easy setup on Matomo’s servers, the monthly price starts at $23.

 Semrush is an all-in-one tool suite for improving online visibility.
 It focuses on organic traffic and keywords, and is used primarily for keyword research and understanding what people are searching online, and which websites are getting traffic from those keywords.

 With Semrush, you can gain the insight you need about how much traffic keywords and topics get.
 With that kind of analytics intelligence, you can decide what to focus on to build your organic traffic.

 We hope you’ve found a web analytics tool or platform that you can use to grow your business from our list.

-If you liked this post, you might also want to check out Best WordPress Plugins (Most are FREE).
+If you liked this post, you might also want to check out Top 11 Important Google Analytics Metrics to Track.

 Not using MonsterInsights yet?
 What are you waiting for?